Metrication: Canada

-Accidents and incidents
+Belize

+Belize, which is a former British colony, uses both the metric and British imperial systems.
+Miles are the most commonly used unit for measuring distance, and petrol is sold in US gallons (similar to some countries in Latin America).

+Metrication mishaps

 Confusion over units during the process of metrication can sometimes lead to accidents.
 In 1983, an Air Canada Boeing 767, nicknamed the "Gimli Glider" following the incident, ran out of fuel in midflight.
 The incident was caused, in a large part, by the confusion over the conversion between litres, kilograms, and pounds, resulting in the aircraft receiving 22,300 lb of fuel instead of the required 22,300 kg.

-While not strictly an example of national metrication, the use of two different systems was a contributing factor in the loss of the Mars Climate Orbiter in 1999.
+While not strictly an example of national metrication, the use of two different measurement systems was a contributing factor in the loss of the Mars Climate Orbiter in 1999.
 The National Aeronautics and Space Administration (NASA) specified metric units in the contract.
 NASA and other organisations worked in metric units, but one subcontractor, Lockheed Martin, provided thruster performance data to the team in pound force-seconds instead of newton-seconds.
 The spacecraft was intended to orbit Mars at about 150 km in altitude, but the incorrect data meant that it descended to about 57 km.
 As a result, it burned up in the Martian atmosphere.